Quick Answer

 Action: Gmail → Send Email

 Within minutes of a form submission, the enquirer gets an email: "Thanks for getting in touch with {your_business}.
 We have received your enquiry about {job_type} and will get back to you within 24 hours.
 In the meantime, here is our availability calendar."
 That instant response stops them shopping around.
+For an even smarter approach using AI to qualify and route leads automatically, read our guide to AI-powered lead response with ChatGPT and WhatsApp.

 Speed matters